jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 <img src="fsm3.png"/>

-From our `Email_Required` state, we again try to image all the actions a user can take.
+From our `Email_Required` state, we again try to imagine all the actions a user can take.
 Since the Login button is disabled, their only options are to enter an email or password.
 Consulting our [requirements]() tells us that, at this point, nothing interesting happens if they change the password.
 However, there